Tyromancer/FareSplitter-backend/Style Guideline.md

 3.All the code should be in the form of 4 indent spaces

-4.Add period at each end of the line

 ## How to submit issues
 All the contributors can submit their concerns directly to us through our discord server(https://discord.gg/QVmHWK7s).
 This includes any problem in function use, bugs, request for demo of the existing project and anything with coding styles.